Canon 20D vs T6s

 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the T6s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 20D and the T6s have been discontinued, but can regularly be found used on eBay.
 The 20D was replaced by the Canon 30D, while the T6s was followed by the Canon 77D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 20D and the Canon T6s?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.